compphil2mmae/compphil2mmae.github.io/content/publication/seidel-2019/index.md

 ---
-title: '*Consequentialism: New Directions, New Problems*'
+title: 'Consequentialism: New Directions, New Problems'

 # Authors
 # A YAML list of author names